davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 ### Step 3: Create and show the fxml dialog and pass arguments

-Use the builder class to create your custom fxml dialog. <br>
+Use the builder class to create your custom fxml dialog.
 You can pass arguments with passArgumentsToController().

     public void openDialog() throws Exception {
         FxmlDialog.Builder<YourControllerClass> dialogBuilder = JfxDialogUtil.createFxmlDialogBuilder(YourControllerClass.class, getClass().getResource("/path/to/your/fxml-file.fxml"))